Skip to content

 Steve Lawrence Klein Pressure Washing

 When you feel more confident, ask a friend or family member for a little extra practice on their property.
-You can also watch or work for another pressure washing business to refine your technique.
+You can also watch or work for another power washing business to refine your technique.

 Learning how to pressure wash will also tell you if you enjoy the job.
 If you don’t, it’s better to know right away—not after you’ve already bought pressure washing equipment.